 - Buy your dog a good leash no longer than two metres long and USE it when outside your property;

 - DON’T allow your dog to wander.
-Roaming dogs are at risk of being seized by the local Council Compliance Officer;
+Roaming dogs are a risk to themselves and the community;

 - Train them not to bark excessively;

 - Stop them from being aggressive so that your pet doesn’t hurt other animals or people;